langurmonkey/website-source/content/about.md

 Since you are already here, I think a short introduction is in order.
 My name is **Toni Sagristà Sellés** and I am a computer scientist and M.Sc. in Astrophysics and Cosmology.
 I like computer graphics and visualization, astronomy, photography (sometimes), snowboarding, playing and watching football, drawing horribly, playing with my kids, and occasionally gaming.
 I sometimes use the aliases `langurmonkey` and `jumpinglangur`.

-I'm currently working in the Gaia[^gaia] group of the Astronomisches Rechen-Institut[^ari] in Heidelberg, and doing research in scientific visualization in the Visual Computing Group[^viscomp] of the Interdisciplinary Center for Scientific Computing[^iwr], also in Heidelberg.
+I'm currently working in the [Gaia](https://sci.esa.int/web/gaia) group of the Astronomisches Rechen-Institut (ARI) in Heidelberg, and doing research in scientific visualization in the Visual Computing Group (VCG) of the Interdisciplinary Center for Scientific Computing (IWR), also in Heidelberg.
+That should do it for the acronym fest.

 You can find me on <a rel="me" href="https://mastodon.social/@jumpinglangur">mastodon.social</a> (English) and <a rel="me" href="https://mastodont.cat/@jumpinglangur">mastodont.cat</a> (Catalan).
 This site is accessible from [tonisagrista.com](https://tonisagrista.com) and [sagrista.info](https://sagrista.info).